-What about Jeannie Reimen, the oldest female race-car driver at age 90, Edith Murphy who was the oldest female waterskier also at 90, Johanna Quaas who’s the world’s oldest gymnast at 86, and Sally Hille, who at 94 is the world’s oldest professional DJ?
+What about Jeannie Reimen, the oldest female race-car driver to compete at age 90, Edith Murphy who was the oldest female waterskier also at 90, Johanna Quaas who’s the world’s oldest gymnast at 86, and Sally Hille, who at 94 is the world’s oldest professional DJ?
 And who could ignore the effervescent Iris Apfel (featured) – business woman, interior designer and fashion icon at the youthful age of 95?

 Instead of relenting to the customary sedentary lifestyle of which society expects from the elderly, these extraordinary women have gone out there and defied the rules and achieved incredible feats.
 So what’s your excuse again?

 We need to stop letting our failures, shortcomings, anxieties, our past or our age dictate how we are supposed to be or who we’re supposed to be in our future.
 Every day is an opportunity to wipe the slate clean and become the person you were born to be.

 Let’s not waste anymore time wondering what if or why me or why not me.
 Let’s not complain about lack of time or what we don’t have but instead appreciate the time we do have and what we can achieve.
 Life is short and it’s only getting shorter.
 Time is too valuable to waste on things or people that don’t fit with us anymore.